pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1312-13-14 Self-improvement

+On the weekend, I took a course on self-improvement focused on career management.
+Additionally, I started reading a book on the same topic.
+I sometimes feel lost and need to recover from setbacks.
+Today, I am continuing to study English and practice Python and data manipulation.

 #### Day 1311 Work Management and Stack Overflow Survey

 Today I participated in the Stack Overflow survey for 2023.
 This is the third year in a row that I have taken part in